Ryan-hzr/CSCM29/README.md

-What is this repository for?T
+What is this repository for?

 This repository contains the code used in the labs for CSCM29, 2021/22, in Computer Science at Swansea University